malk/the-kebab-kata/README.md

  * do not give them your list of ingredients outright
   * behave like it should be obvious
 * *be inconsistent* !
- * when they ask specifically for the ingredients list, keep forgetting and remebering ingredients
+ * when they ask specifically for the ingredients list, keep forgetting and remembering ingredients
 * Devalue their work
  * Treat the task like being trivial and 10 minutes like being more than double the time they need to do this
 * Interrupt them to ask for opinions and lower estimates